MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 Any file extension may be blocked using this feature, but note that it may take up to 24 hours for a change to take affect across all user devices.
 When this feature is enabled, users syncing any file that is in the exclusion list will see an error message informing them of the block.

+> [!IMPORTANT]
-**IMPORTANT**: This feature is only supported by the new OneDrive for Business sync client.
+> This feature is only supported by the new OneDrive for Business sync client.
 To determine the version of your Sync client, see [What version of the sync client am I using?](https://support.office.com/en-us/article/Which-version-of-OneDrive-am-I-using-19246eae-8a51-490a-8d97-a645c151f2ba).

 **Control whether users can use the old OneDrive for Business sync client**